peterwalkley/SE4AdminTool/README.md

 covers a range of topics related to running servers, not just this tool.

 I will also accept friend requests via my steam profile <https://steamcommunity.com/profiles/76561198022231968/> unless you have a VAC ban.
+Note that after several attempts to hijack my account via the 'vote for me' CSGO scam I will need to see you play the game.
+Please open your profile so I can verify.

 ## Known Issues
 - If the server is configured with a map rotation and also to allow map votes between games (`Lobby.AutoTriggerMapVote 1`)